 Welcome to the Nursery

 The Southwold Primary School Nursery was established in September 2018 when the former Rosebuds Pre-School joined our academy trust.
-The merged team became the Southwold Primary School Nursery and the children are based in Comets Class.
+The merged team became the Southwold Primary School Nursery and the children are based in Astronauts Class.

 Following refurbishment and creation of a dedicated Early Years playground, we have a popular and vibrant Early Years unit which caters for children aged 2 years upwards.
 Our children are able to learn and develop in an environment designed entirely for early years foundation stage learning.